drcd1/GodotSimpleExplosionVFX/readme.md

 - Smoke Color Ramp allows to modify the color of the smoke.

 ### How to create your own sprites in Blender3D
-0. Open the file smoke.blend in Blender (Note: the file will be provided soon in this repository)
+0. Open the file smoke_280.blend in Blender 2.80 (more recent versions will not work, as the fluid simulator has been overhauled)

 1. Select the domain Smoke Domain in the main scene, go to the physics tab and hit bake.

-2. In the outliner, disable the collections called "normals+" and "normals-", and render the animation.
+2. In the outliner, make sure the "Scene" and "AreaLight" collections are enabled, and "normals+" and "normals-" are disabled.
+Render the animation.

 3. In the Render tab, in Color Management, set "Display Device" to "None".

 3. Change the render output folder to "normals+", disable the "Area" collection and enable "normals+" collection.
 Render the animation.

 5. Change the render output folder to "normals-", disable the "normals+" collection and enable "normals-" collection.
 Render the animation.

 ### Create a sprite sheet
-Use Texture Packer to create 3 spritesheets, one for each of the 3 previously rendered animation
+Use Texture Packer to create 3 spritesheets, one for each of the 3 previously rendered animations.